Group8-DAT500/finalproject/README.md

 df = spark.read.csv("/simplewiki/output_full_2g.csv", sep = ',', header = True, schema = schema)
 ```

-later in the script the fataframe is written into an unmangaed delta table:
+later in the script the dataframe is written into an unmangaed delta table:

 ```python
 #write the df to a unmanaged delta table.